johnshearing/PrivateKeyVault/README.md

 [This Video](https://www.youtube.com/watch?v=_vA4tTLdL2M) shows how an offline transaction is made on the Ethereum blockchain using the first prototype of this device.
 The procedure for making an offline transaction using the newer device is still the same so have a look if you want to see how an offline transaction is made.

 #### Sending an Encrypted Message
-Also, I will be covering all of this material in a video tutorial shortly.
+I will be covering all of this material in a video tutorial shortly.
 What is written below is the script that the video will follow.
 So it serves as an written tutorial as well.